King Cobra Facts

 - The truly impressive King Cobra remains the longest known species of venomous snake ever discovered by modern man.

-- Despite its great length, it remains rather surprisingly light.
-Although the name is deceptive, it is not a true cobra.
+- Despite its great length, however, it remains rather surprisingly light.
+Yet the name is rather deceptive since it is not a true cobra.

-- It actually forms the sole member of its own distinct genus, with no other known species even coming close.
+- Most notably, it actually forms the sole member of its own distinct genus, with no other known species even coming close.

 - This snake also remains considered extremely dangerous due to the combination of the toxicity of its venom, and the sheer quantity of venom produced.